You're Not Alone (Olive song): Music video

 Three entirely different music videos were filmed for "You're Not Alone".
 The first video features all three band members Ruth-Ann Boyle, Tim Kellett and Robin Taylor-Firth appearing in spectral forms in a hotel room.

-The second video is the version which is seen the most and is set in a dark night-time setting in France.
-It features all three band members and includes scenes in a public toilet, and by a road with glowing headlights of cars.
-A third video (which also includes elements from the second) is a montage of the band members in dark, moody urban settings.
-This video only features the remaining two band members, Boyle and Kellett.
+The second video was for the new remixed Radio Edit of the track which became the most commercially successful.
+Featuring all three band members, it was filmed in France including scenes in a public toilet, and by a road with glowing headlights of cars.

+A third video by director Timothy White was filmed for the US, featuring band members Boyle and Kellett in moody urban settings.